- Nature & Environment

 North Creek Conservation Properties

 Help the City of Gig Harbor choose the official name of these conservation properties!

-Click to submit your idea to us below!
+Click below to submit your idea to us by April 16th!

 The City of Gig Harbor acquired nearly 40.5 acres of forested land for conservation in 2022 in three phases.
 This acreage will be set aside in perpetuity for conservation, permanently protecting approximately 1800 lineal feet of North Creek (aka Donkey Creek).

 The only uses that will be allowed on these properties are trails, signs and possibly a small parking area for hikers.
 Phases 1 and 2 are adjacent to the Cushman Trail, and future plans will provide for a connection between the Trail and Harborview Drive.

 The properties on the west side of Harborview Drive have mature trees and native plants, with very few invasive plants.
 Phase 3 previously had a home, driveway and outbuildings on it, so has fewer mature trees and more invasive vegetation that will need to be removed.